 As a marketer of dietary and nutritional supplements and other products that are ingested by consumers, we are subject to the risk that one or more of the ingredients in our products may become the subject of regulatory action.
 A number of states restricted the sale of dietary supplements containing botanical sources of ephedrine alkaloids.
 As a result of these state regulations, we stopped sales of its dietary supplements containing botanical sources of ephedrine alkaloids.
-As a result of these state regulations, we stopped sales of its dietary supplements containing botanical sources of ephedrine alkaloids due to a shift in consumer preference for "ephedra free products" and a significant increase in products liability insurance premiums for products containing botanical sources of ephedrine group alkaloids.
-On December 31, 2002, we ceased sales of Thermojetics® original green herbal tablets containing ephedrine alkaloids derived from Chinese Ma huang, as well asThermojetics® green herbal tablets (the latter two containing the herb Sida cordifolia which is another botanical source of ephedrine alkaloids).
-On February 6, 2004, the FDA published a rule finding that dietary supplements containing ephedrine alkaloids present an unreasonable risk of illness or injury under conditions of use are suggested in the labeling, under ordinary conditions of use, and are therefore adulterated.
+As a result of these state regulations, we stopped sales of its dietary supplements containing botanical sources of ephedrine alkaloids.
+On December 31, 2002, we ceased sales of Thermojetics® original green herbal tablets containing ephedrine alkaloids derived from Chinese Ma huang, as well asThermojetics® green herbal tablets and Thermojetics® gold herbal tablets (the latter two containing ephedrine alkaloids present an unreasonable risk of illness or injury under conditions of use are suggested in the labeling of the product, or, if no conditions of use are suggested in the labeling, under ordinary conditions of use, and are therefore adulterated.